-With a comfy single bed and super-fast Wi-Fi, this fully furnished room is the perfect student space.
+With a comfy single bed and super-fast Wi-Fi, our Carlisle en-suite cluster room is the perfect fully furnished student space.
 Designed with you in mind, it is complete with an en-suite bathroom and its own study area.
+Carlisle U-Student is conveniently close to The Uni of Cumbria and enjoys great transport links to help get you there quickly!

 With a wardrobe for your going-out clothes and shelving for your staying-in books, the en-suite room offers plenty of storage space and its own study area.
 Every room has a cosy single bed with storage space beneath – so your pad will never be too cluttered.